Long-lived dynamics of the charge density wave in TiSe2 observed by time-resolved neutron diffraction

-Shown in Fig.~\ref{fig2}(a) is the temperature-dependent resistivity, $\rho(T)$, of TiSe${_2}$, that exhibits a pronounced peak at approximately 191 K, marked by a red dashed line, indicating the CDW phase transition.
-This transition is further corroborated in Fig. 2(b), where the derivative of $\rho(T)$ shows a sharp drop at the same temperature, highlighting a significant change in the material’s electronic transport properties around the CDW even though it remains metallic.
 Shown in Fig.~\ref{fig2}(d) are momentum-space resolved images under three conditions: (1) thermal equilibrium at 180 K (pre-laser), (2) after 5 seconds of laser-on, and (3) after 40 seconds with the laser-off.
-These images, mapped over a hexagonal reciprocal lattice, show how laser heating suppresses the PLD, and when the laser heating source is turned off, its recovery.
-Shown in Fig. 2(e) is the integrated Bragg intensity of the $(\frac{\bar3}{2}$,$\frac{\bar3}{2}$,$\frac{3}{2})$ superlattice peak at equilibrium (pre-laser), consistent with the transition observed in the transport data of Figs.~\ref{fig2}(a) and \ref{fig2}(b).
-In Fig. \ref{fig2}(f), the intensity of the CDW peak from data collected at 180 K (black dots) (pre-laser) is compared to the intensities with the laser-on after 5s (blue dots), with the laser-off after 40s (red dots), and to the 190 K equilibrium data (pre-laser) (pink dots).
+These images, mapped over a hexagonal reciprocal lattice, show how laser heating first suppresses the PLD, and its recovery when the laser heating source is turned off.
+Shown in Fig. 2(e) is the integrated superlattice intensity of the $(\frac{\bar3}{2}$,$\frac{\bar3}{2}$,$\frac{3}{2})$ peak at equilibrium (pre-laser), consistent with the transition observed in the transport data of Figs.~\ref{fig2}(a) and \ref{fig2}(b).
+In Fig. \ref{fig2}(f), the intensity of the superlattice from data collected at 180 K (black dots) (pre-laser) is compared to the intensities with the laser-on after 5s (blue dots), with the laser-off after 40s (green dots), and to the 190 K equilibrium data (pre-laser) (red dots).
 It is clear that the intensity drops substantially after laser heating, almost to zero within 5s.
-The intensity is less than the 190 K equilibrium data which shows that in spite of the temperature reading of the thermocouple at the base of the sample holder ($\approx187$ K as seem in Fig. \ref{fig2}(c)), the actual sample temperature is above the CDW transition.
-Based on the temperature profile of Fig. \ref{fig2}(e)) we can estimate the temperature of the Laser-on profile to be around 195 K, instead.
-Turning the laser off leads to a return of the CDW peak but not exactly at equilibrium.
-Similarly, we can estimate the temperature to be around 185 K, indicating that there is residual heat in the sample.
-In spite of this, the cycling between the on and off states is remarkably reproducible.
-On the other hand, the thermocouple temperature is determined by its relative distance from the sample and by the thermal conductance at the interface between the thermocouple and the sample holder, as discussed in the Supplement \cite{supplement}.
+The intensity is less than the 190 K equilibrium data which shows that in spite of the temperature reading of the thermocouple at the cold-finger ($\approx187$ K as seem in Fig. \ref{fig2}(c)), the actual sample temperature is above the transition.